 Normal cells are not usually impacted by magnetic fields.
 Compromised cells, called meta-stable cells, are more likely to be impacted.
 This means that PEMFs have more impact in circumstances where there is imbalance in tissues or cells, ie, where there is pathology or chronic inflammation.
 Where homeostasis in the body is robust, PEMFs, especially weaker PEMFs, are unlikely to have effects.
 For example, activation of the T cell receptor, such as happens with PPEMFs, also activates various processes in the cell that within five minutes after removing the activating signal, these activated processes return to normal levels.

-Reduction of inflammation by PEMFs
+Reduction of Inflammation and Pain with PEMFs

 Significant changes occur in other white blood cells called lymphocytes, from both low intensity, low-frequency PEMF’s and even DC/permanent magnetic fields.
 PEMFs interact with cellular systems in often unexpected ways.
 This means that increasing frequency and or intensity does not always produce a one-to-one change in reaction intensity.